 LINKS Kick-Off and Field Day was held on September 19, 2023, and was a successful event.
 Staff interacting with the youth in the field events.
 Youth displayed leadership skills and will be asked to serve on the Family Engagement Committee.
 This was one of the best turnouts for the event.
 Assistant Director Jovetta Whitfield acknowledged staff for support and encouraging young adults.

-Chair Commissioner Wendy Jacobs conveyed Leon Williams works with Alliance and partners with NAMI who does the training.
+Chair Commissioner Wendy Jacobs conveyed Laylon Williams works with Alliance and partners with NAMI who does the training.
 Director Maggie Cveticanin plans to contact Alliance regarding suicide prevention training.

 Interim Director Lee Little and several AAS social workers completed the certification for the CIT program.